wp-plugins/wp-spamshield/readme.txt

 5. A more advanced fork of WP-SpamFree, by the original developer.
 Works as a truly plug and play replacement and will import your old data from WP-SpamFree automatically upon installation and activation, and features you were using on your site previously such as contact forms and spam stats will continue to work without any changes to pages, posts, or theme.
 6. No false positives due to the method of spam blocking, which leads to fewer frustrated readers, and less work for you.
 (If a comment gets blocked, a legit user has a chance to try again.)
 7. You won't have to waste valuable time sifting through a spam queue anymore, because there won't be much there, if anything.
-8. Powerful trackback and pingback spam protection.
+8. Powerful trackback and pingback spam protection and validation.
 9. Easy to install - truly plug and play.
 Just upload and activate.
 (Installation Status on the plugin admin page to let you know if plugin is installed correctly.)
 10. The beauty of this plugin is the methods of blocking spam.
 It takes a different approach than most and stops spam at the door.
 11. Extremely low overhead and won't slow down your blog (very light database access), unlike some other anti-spam plugins.